London Furniture Reuse & Upcycling

-How to save your old sofa, kitchen table or chest of drawers from going to landfill if you live in London?
-Where can you take or who can you give unwanted furniture that's too good for the dump?
-Here is our ultimate guide to everything you ever wanted to know about furniture reuse in London.
+Ever wondered how best to save your old sofa, kitchen table or chest of drawers from going to landfill if you live in London?
+Want to know where can you take or who can you give unwanted furniture that's too good for the dump?
+Here is our ultimate guide to everything you ever wanted to know about furniture reuse and furniture recycling in London.

 - Ask your nearest and dearest